 Focus on creating value

 One of the most amusing questions I get occasionally is people saying to me, “I want to start a new business.
 What should I do?”

-My answer always is, “If this a real question in your head then do anything but a business.”
+My answer always is, “If this is a real question in your head then do anything but a business.”

 I can understand if someone says I want to invest money and not sure where to park my chips.
 It baffles me how even some of the smartest people forget that money is an outcome and not a pursuit.
 Profits don’t come from chasing money, they come from creating value.

 In my humble opinion, the singular most important mission of any sustainable business should be to create value.
 The more value you create in your industry, the stronger your product and USP.
 The more your customers will need you.
-Do only one thing if you will but do it better than the best.
+Do only one thing if you will, but do it better than the best.
 Your only relentless focus should be on creating value.

 Reject anything that distracts you or diminishes your mission of value creation.
-You may be tempted to do many things or be many things to many people, but often this is the recipe for disaster.
+You may be tempted to do many things or be many things to many people, but often this is a recipe for disaster.

 When you start a company, what you’re really doing is getting other people to latch on to an idea.
 You have to convince your future employees, investors, business partners, and board members that your idea is worth spending money, reputation, and time on.

 And, you can’t do that if you are not focused on “the” idea.
 If you have multiple ideas, you are not ready to start a business.
-Think of trying to put a thread through a needle.
+Think of trying to thread a needle.
 There comes a moment when all you see is the eye of the needle, your entire attention is drawn to that one point.
 That is focus.
 When you are focused, your attention is only on the thing that matters the most.
 Creating value is more important than building a valuation of your company.

 2. A Startup must Focus